gcallah/JohnGray/papers/callahan.md

 Gray argues that, contra Rawls, "the appropriate conception of the person for our historical circumstance is closer to that which Hobbes presented at a time of profound religious conflict" (1988, p.
-181) We will see that Gray returns to this theme in his most recent book.
+181) We will see that Gray returns to address Hobbes several times, including his most recent book.

 ### Post-Liberalism